cjdelisle/cjdns/README.md

 # cjdns

+Encrypted networking for regular people.

+Cjdns implements an encrypted IPv6 network using public key cryptography for address allocation and a distributed hash table for routing.
+This provides near zero-configuration networking without many of the security and robustness issues that regular IPv4 and IPv6 networks have.

+## Why?

 To give regular people more power over their communications.

 Why are we lacking power and what does that mean?
 The Internet is in many ways the great equalizer, bringing to everyone the powers once reserved to those wealthy enough to own a radio station or a newspaper.
 Still the ownership of the actual infrastructure of the net is exclusive for many reasons, mostly because the protocols involved are simply too complex for regular people to use.
+(For instance, how many isolated wifi networks are in your neighbourhood - why are they not meshed and providing backhaul transit amongst each other in a robust, secure fashion : complexity).

 The centralization of power is seen in closure of websites such as wikileaks amid public outcry.
 Without speaking to the validity of one type of speech or another, it is fair to say that in a truly democratic world, only the most unpopular content such as child abuse, fraud and spam would be censored.

+## How close is it to complete?

+A live testing network exists with roughly 300 active nodes.
+The software has been tested and is known to work on x86, amd64, ARMv5, ARMv7, MIPS, PowerPC32 and PowerPC64.
+It is continually tested on Linux systems.
+While the software itself is stable, the protocols and algorithms are new inventions and we still don't understand how they work in the real world.
+Please update early and often to give developers the maximum latitude to make tweaks to the protocol and algorithms.

+## You Can Help!

+We are in desperate need for buildbots running on Apple OSX systems.

+If you an Apple OSX system, or another alternative or esoteric architecture please join the IRC channel (see the end of this document) and ask about running a buildbot.
+Or about other ways you can help too :)

+Current list of known needs:

+* buildbot for Apple OSX

+* buildbot for PowerPC

+* buildbot for SPARC

+* buildbot for Itanium

-## Anonymity (or lack thereof)
+## Anonymity

-There has been some confusion about the status of cjdns as an anonymity tool.
-The short answer is it is not.
-It was designed with the hope of facilitating a better society where information is celebrated, not suppressed.
-The slightly longer answer is that while using cjdns, you have a measure of anonymity based on the fact that the network is decentralize and connections are made manually.
-Only your directly connected peers know who you are so finding out the identity of someone in the network is theoretically possible but only after getting a lot of people involved.
-Not exactly covert.
+Cjdns does not provide anonymity.
+Governments and their representatives can almost certainly compel answers to questions like 'who sent this traffic' - but these are not technical issues, rather legal and political.

+Technically, only directly connected peers know where a node connects to the cjdns network (either by a tunnel endpoint, or by being on the same ethernet/wifi network).
+Routers may know up to about 20 hops within the cjdns network leading towards a node.
+Because of these two properties cjdns does not provide anonymity, though it may be quite hard to determine where a node is (and who runs it) if the adjacent node(s) do not want to answer.
+It can also be hard to prove that a particular node is or is not the source of some traffic (as they may be forwarding for someone else - or claim to be forwarding when they initiated it).

+Short story - if another individual wants to know who owns a particular cjdns address that will be very hard for them to establish conclusively.
+If the government or law governing the person who provides the connection for the address in question wants to know, they can very likely get a pretty good idea very rapidly.

+### Details

+Tracing a node's location requires interrogating a router to establish where traffic will be forwarded.
+Because all routers participate in a single global data structure, this data is essentially public.
+Routers that are close (within 20 or so hops) of the node being traced may well know the exact path to send packets along to reach the node.
+Establishing more detail about the node such as who runs it or where it is physically can be done asking the adjacent nodes.
+(And if you do not have contact information for that node, the same process can be used to obtain that).

+Cjdns has two basic modes - it can run as an overlay network (which is how it is largely used today - via UDP tunnels to other cooperating machines).
+Or it can run as a replacement for IPv4, replacing the entire network.
+We need to consider these cases separately.
+In both cases attackers need to make a series of queries which may be rebuffed, may be disclosed to the person under investigation, or may require coercion to get answers.

+### Overlay network

+When running as an overlay network, actual connectivity is happening on top of the IPv4 Internet.
+So the process to establish contact details for a particular node is: Establish details for any node on the path to them, and ask for the IPv4 endpoint of the next node on the path.
+Lookup their details via the IPv4 address allocation registry.
+Contact them.
+Rinse and repeat.

+This is time consuming and probably jumps across many national borders, but most of the details are public record, so it is conceptually straight forward.

+### Replacement Internet

+When running as a replacement for the Internet - the long term ambition for Cjdns - end users will probably still buy transit from ISPs.
+ISP routers will be well known - even if the ISPs don't make them visible and public, the very nature of large routers which many different paths flow through will make them extremely obvious to anyone trying to map the network.
+The physical backbones that make up the Internet are relatively small mesh.
+So the process for determining who owns a given node will be to find the first well known node - an ISP router - and ask them for the contact details for the next hop on the path to the node you want to find out about.

+Note that this will tend to be geographically close to the node in question, because the whole point of efficient routing is to route to nodes :).
+As such it will usually be contained in a small geopolitical area.

 ## Security

-When you receive a packet of information from the Internet, it seems logical to assume that it was meant for you, that it came from the computer which it says it came from and that nobody else has been reading or modifying it on the way.
-While many popular software applications are designed around these assumptions, the existing Internet does not guarantee any of them and a number of network security exploits come from the cases where these assumptions break down.

-Cjdns aims to guarantee these assumptions by using modern cryptography in a non-intrusive way.
+Cjdns encrypts all traffic and nodes cannot pretend to be other existing nodes.
+They can make up as many distinct identities as they want - they just will not be the identity of other machines.
+This eliminates the ability to perform anonymous attacks on other machines and eliminates the ability to observe sensitive material in transit.

+Many popular software applications are not designed to cope with attackers pretending to be a well known or trusted machine, or with data being observed while in transit: the existing Internet is not a safe place to run those applications, which leads to a number of security exploits existing that are impossible in cjdns.

 ## Simplicity